tju/kata-setup-js/README.md

 My setup for doing TDD katas in JavaScript.

-Doing kata as separate branches.
+Doing katas on separate branches.

 Instructions: